ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies

 \subsection{Base World Generation}

-\paragraph{From textual prompts to base terrain.} Given a user's textual prompt describing the world, we first retrieve a suitable base terrain mesh from a pre-generated template library.
-These templates are created using procedural content generation tools, followed by post-processing steps including remeshing, visibility culling, and artistic captioning to support effective retrieval.
+\paragraph{From textual prompts to base terrain.} Given a user's textual prompt describing the world, a suitable base terrain mesh is first retrieved from a pre-generated template library.
+These templates are created using procedural content generation tools, followed by post-processing steps including remeshing, visibility culling, and captioning to support effective retrieval.
 We deploy an LLM agent that retrieves a suitable terrain template and enhances prompts with imaginative and contextually relevant details from user's textual input, to improve scene diversity and ensure coherence between terrain characteristics and the input prompt.
-Since visual diversity is primarily introduced through subsequent generative texturing, this retrieval-based strategy strikes a practical balance between efficiency and variety.
+Since visual diversity is primarily introduced through subsequent generative texturing, this strategy strikes a practical balance between efficiency and variety.

 \paragraph{Terrain-conditioned texturing.} As demonstrated in Fig~\ref{fig:method_terrain} (a), given a base terrain mesh and text prompts, we first generate panoramic sky texture and alpha ground textures upon the mesh.
 To support terrain texture synthesis in equirectangular projection (ERP), we adopt a two-stage training pipeline.
 We first train a panoramic diffusion model built upon Stable Diffusion XL\cite{podellsdxl} on ERP data conditioned on textual prompts~\cite{stable_diffusion}.
 Then, we extend this model by training a depth-conditioned ControlNet~\cite{zhang2023adding}, which takes as input a panoramic depth map $\mathbf{D}_\mathcal{M}$ estimated from a neural depth estimator~\cite{depth_anything_v2}.
-During inference, we combine the both module to generate a panoramic texture $\mathbf{I}_t$ that aligns with the terrain mesh $\mathcal{M}$, formulated as:
+During inference, we combine both modules to generate a panoramic texture $\mathbf{I}_t$ that aligns with the terrain mesh $\mathcal{M}$, formulated as:

-where $\mathbf{D}_\mathcal{M}$ is the conditioning panoramic depth map rendered from the terrain mesh, $\mathcal{G}$ is the conditional diffusion model, $\mathcal{C}_{Global}$ is the text prompt for global geographic description, $\mathcal{C}_\text{Region}$ is the optional regional prompts for generating designated geographic feature (such as water body, see supp.
+where $\mathbf{D}_\mathcal{M}$ is the conditioning panoramic depth map rendered from the terrain mesh, $\mathcal{G}$ is the conditional diffusion model, $\mathcal{C}_\text{Global}$ is the text prompt for global geographic description, $\mathcal{C}_\text{Region}$ is the optional regional prompts for generating designated geographic features (such as water body, see supp.
 Sec.~1.1 ), and $\mathcal{U}$ is the conditioned upscaling model that produces 8K textures to enhance details utilizing a tile-based generation approach inspired by~\cite{bar2023multidiffusion}.